OpenGATE/Gate/docs/getting_started.rst

 remains a need for storing the set of commands that led to a successful simulation.

-Macros are ASCII files (with :code:`.mac` extension) in which each line contains a command or a comment.
-Commands are GEANT4 or Gate scripted commands; comments start with the character ':code:`#`'.
+Macros are ASCII files (with '.mac' extension) in which each line contains a command or a comment.
+Commands are GEANT4 or Gate scripted commands; comments start with the character '#'.
 Macros can be executed from within the command interpreter in Gate, or by passing it as a command-line parameter to Gate, or by calling it from another macro.
 A macro or set of macros must include all commands describing the different components of a simulation in the right